Golden Sun (video game): Reception

-Golden Sun received "universal acclaim" from critics, according to review aggregator Metacritic.
+Golden Sun received "universal acclaim" from critics, according to review aggregator platform Metacritic.
 Nintendo Power called it "the richest, most intricate RPG ever to hit a handheld", while Jason D'Aprile of GameSpy and Andy McNamara of Game Informer labeled it one of the best RPGs on any platform.
 Craig Harris of IGN and Christian Nutt of Electronic Gaming Monthly praised Camelot's expertise, and Rick Moulton of GamesRadar highlighted its addictive quality, making it feel like a console game.
 Eurogamers Ronan Jennings wrote that prior to Golden Sun, Nintendo treated the Game Boy Advance as "nothing more than a SNES emulator by its makers [...]
 [Golden Sun] not only compared favorably to 16-bit classics of its kind, it even surpassed the majority of them."

 Golden Sun was regarded as visually spectacular for a GBA title, with D'Aprile claiming it was graphically better than some PlayStation RPGs.
 The game was lauded for its colorful, detailed environments and dynamic battle sequences with particle effects and a rotating camera.
 The visuals were described as "elegant", "gorgeous", and "a marvel", with Robert Hughes of Nintendo Life noting their enduring appeal on the Wii U Virtual Console.
 Ricardo Torres of GameSpot mentioned that the GBA's screen can make the visuals hard to appreciate in poor lighting, but clarified that this is a hardware limitation rather than a game flaw.

 The story was praised for its depth and character development, though its slow start and reliance on familiar RPG tropes was noted.
 Harris emphasized the tightly integrated, intricate plot, warning that distractions can make it hard to follow.
 Nutt said that although the game's story is "by the book", the characters are elevated by excellent writing and translation.
 Miguel Concepcion of Extended Play highlighted the cliffhanger ending, which may leave players eager for the sequel.
 D'Aprile and Hughes appreciated the character-driven storytelling, despite some clichéd elements.
 Moulton, Harris and Hughes noted the slow-paced opening, with excessive dialogue and unnecessary yes/no prompts that feel contrived, and Hughes mentioned the story can be hard to follow due to verbose chatter.